sphinx-doc/sphinx/tests/roots/test-latex-table/complex.rst

 table having ...

-* consecutive multicol at top of row (1-1 and 1-2)
+* consecutive multirow at top of row (1-1 and 1-2)
-* consecutive multicol at end of row (1-4 and 1-5)
+* consecutive multirow at end of row (1-4 and 1-5)

 +-----------+-----------+-----------+-----------+-----------+
 |           |           |  cell1-3  |           |           |